-We are living in a day in age that people are eating out more than ever.
-When we return to the kitchen we can recognize that it does not have to be an overbearing task to get a nutritious and delicious meal on the table.
-And it's nice to dine out every once and a while.
-But as much as possible we should try not to make it a habit.
+In this day in age people are eating out more than ever.
+When we return to the kitchen, we can recognize that it does not have to be an overbearing task to get a nutritious and delicious meal on the table.
+It's nice to dine out every once and a while, but we should try not to make it a habit.
 The reality for some people, though, is that their job sets them up to eat out frequently.
-Regardless of the reason of why we are eating out there is always a healthy and enjoyable way to do it.
+Regardless of the reason of why we are eating out, there is always a healthy and enjoyable way to do it.
 Below you will find some strategies that help you in determining if a restaurant is a quality restaurant.
-In addition you will find suggestions on how to healthfully when eating out.
+In addition, you will find suggestions on how to dine healthfully when eating out.

-Determining the quality of a restaurant
+Determining the Quality of a Restaurant

-- Does the restaurant have a chef on site? - Does the restaurant try to focus on using local, in season produce? - If the place is serving all you can eat, there is a high probability that they are not using quality ingredients. - Is the food prepared fresh on site? - For example prepared daily and made daily are two separate concepts. - Prepared daily means the soup could have been shipped to them in a bag and they just heat it up that day. - Made daily means they are making the food on site that day. - Many chain restaurants have a list of the ingredients they use in their products. - Many establishments have this information accessible online and in addition they have the information on hand in the store. - For example you can visit a Panera Bread restaurant and ask them to see the ingredient list for what is in their soups, breads, pastries, salad dressings, etc. - You can visit the Au Bon Pain Restaurant and get a list of ingredients that they use in all their menu items.
-They have a kiosk in the store that holds all this information. - If you know you are going to be in an area where there are certain chain-restaurants, check the restaurant's website and know what menu items are the better ones to order. - Ask questions!
-You are paying good money to eat at the establishment so ask: - Are the restaurant's soups made on site? - Where does the bread come from? - Are the restaurant's salad dressings made on site?
+- Does the restaurant have a chef on site? - Does the restaurant try to focus on using local ingredients and in-season produce? - If the restaurant is serving "all you can eat," there is a high probability that they are not using quality ingredients. - Is the food prepared fresh on site? - For example, prepared daily and made daily are two separate concepts. - Prepared daily means the soup could have been shipped to them in a bag and they just heat it up that day. - Made daily means that they are making the food on site that day. - Many chain restaurants have a list of the ingredients that they use in their products. - Many establishments have this information accessible online and have the information in the store. - For example, you can visit Panera Bread and ask them to see the ingredient list for their soups, breads, pastries, salad dressings, etc. - You can visit the Au Bon Pain restaurant and get a list of ingredients that they use in all of their menu items.
+They have a kiosk in the store that has this information. - If you are going to be in an area where there certain chainrestaurants, check the restaurant's website and figure out what menu items are the better choice. - Ask questions!
+You are paying money to eat at the establishment so ask: - Are the restaurant's soups made on site? - Where does the bread come from? - Are the restaurant's salad dressings made on site?

-Healthy ways to dine at a restaurant
+Healthy Ways to Dine at a Restaurant

-- o Order an appetizer, hold on the menu then order the main. - Let your server know you plan on taking your time. - Split the entrée and the dessert. - Bring your own to go box with you to the restaurant. - Ask the server to remove your plate when you are done eating so that you do not keep picking.
+- Order an appetizer, hold on the menu then order the main course. - Let your server know that you plan on taking your time. - Split the entrée and the dessert. - Bring your own to-go box with you to the restaurant. - Ask the server to remove your plate when you are done eating so that you do not keep picking.